 Privacy Statement

 This is how we handle your personal information

-Only with permission or based on legal authority
+Only with consent or legal authorization

-Do you suspect that your privacy has been violated?
+Do you suspect violation of your privacy?

+Privacy Statement